larrymotalavigne/socials/docs/configuration.md

 ## 📋 Overview

-The AI Instagram Publisher uses a comprehensive configuration system that supports multiple environments, secure credential management, and fine-tuned control over all aspects of content generation and publishing.
+AI Socials uses a comprehensive configuration system that supports multiple environments, secure credential management, and fine-tuned control over all aspects of content generation and publishing.

 ## 🏗️ Configuration Architecture